How To Scan a QR Code on an iPhone & iPad

 Scan and save QR codes with the Wallet app

-You can scan some types of QR codes to use payment options on your iOS’ Wallet app.
+You can scan certain types of QR codes directly in the Wallet app.
 It’s a great option for quickly adding debit or credit cards.

-Here’s how to use it in 3 steps:
+Here’s how to use Wallet for QR codes:

 • open-wallet-app